micmejia/bible-dump/AMPC/Colossians/Col 1.md

-[Now] He is the [^o]exact likeness of the unseen God [the visible representation of the invisible]; He is the Firstborn of all creation.
+[Now] He is the exact likeness of the unseen God [the visible representation of the invisible]; He is the Firstborn of all creation.